estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 #### Create a read-only Salesforce user

-Creating a dedicated read-only Salesforce user provides a simple way to specify which objects Flow will capture.
+Creating a dedicated read-only Salesforce user is a simple way to specify which objects Flow will capture.
-This is especially useful if you have a large number of objects in your Salesforce organization.
+This is useful if you have a large number of objects in your Salesforce organization.

 1. While signed in as an administrator, create a [new profile](https://help.salesforce.com/s/articleView?id=sf.users_profiles_cloning.htm&type=5) by cloning the standard [Minimum Access](https://help.salesforce.com/s/articleView?id=sf.standard_profiles.htm&type=5) profile.

 2. [Edit the new profile's permissions](https://help.salesforce.com/s/articleView?id=sf.perm_sets_object_perms_edit.htm&type=5).
-Grant it read access to all the standard and custom views you'd like to capture with Flow.
+Grant it read access to all the standard and custom objects you'd like to capture with Flow.

 3. [Create a new user](https://help.salesforce.com/s/articleView?id=sf.adding_new_users.htm&type=5), applying the profile you just created.
 You'll use this user's email address and password to authenticate Salesforce in Flow.

 #### Create a developer application and generate authorization tokens

-To manually write a capture specification for salesforce, you'll need to create and configure a developer application.
+To manually write a capture specification for Salesforce, you need to create and configure a developer application.
 Through this process, you'll obtain the client ID, client secret, and refresh token.

 1. Create a [new developer application](https://help.salesforce.com/s/articleView?id=sf.connected_app_create_api_integration.htm&type=5).